CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Methodology

 \subsection{Experience-driven Memory and Evolution}

-The Evolutionary Memory Module is the component that endows the CangLing-KnowFlow agent with the ability to learn and evolve from its operational experience, addressing the critical learning gap in existing agentic workflows.
-This is achieved through a post-task analysis and knowledge generalization process that operates on a repository of detailed execution traces.
+The Evolutionary Memory Module plays a role that endows the CangLing-KnowFlow agent with the ability to learn and evolve from its operational experience, addressing the critical learning gap in existing agentic workflows.
+It is mainly achieved through a post-task analysis and knowledge generalization process that operates on a repository of detailed execution traces.